genomic-medicine-sweden/TRANA/README.md

 infrastructures.
 It has been tested on Linux and on mac M1 (not recommended, quite slow).
-For long reads, FastQC and Nanoplot performs quality control, Porechop_ABI adapters (optional), Filtlong filters the fastq-files such that only reads that are close to 1500 bp are used (optional), EMU assigns taxonomic classifications, and Krona visualises the result table from EMU.
+For long reads, FastQC and Nanoplot performs quality control, Porechop_ABI adapters (optional), Filtlong filters the fastq-files such that only reads that are close to 1500 bp are used (optional), Seqtk downsamples the reads (optional) EMU assigns taxonomic classifications, and Krona visualises the result table from EMU.
 In the workflow for short reads, the reads are first processed with fastqc, Cutadapt and Seqtk before the reads are sent to emu and krona.